dib-lab/dibsi/2018/ATTENDEES.md

 ## Local attendees and workshop hours

-The workshops will start mid-morning (9am) and go until 5pm.
-A core part of these workshops has traditionally been networking and informal interactions, which can occur over lunch, at snack times, or out on the town in the evenings.
+The workshops will start mid-morning (9am) and potentially run late (with events after dinner).
+A core part of these workshops has traditionally been networking and informal interactions.

 ## Remote attendance